 9.6.2.1 Introduction

 This clause contains requirements on UE capabilities for reporting of SFN and frame time difference between NR PCell and E-UTRA PSCell in RRC_CONNECTED state.
 The requirements comprise measurement reporting delay and measurement accuracy.
-The overall measurement reporting delay includes a RRC procedure delay specified in TS 38.331 [2], and the SFTD measurement reporting delay specified below.
+The overall measurement reporting delay includes an RRC procedure delay specified in TS 38.331 [2], and the SFTD measurement reporting delay specified below.

 9.6.2.2 SFTD Measurement requirements